Reginald Denham

 Reginald Denham (10 January 1894 – 4 February 1983) was an English writer, theatre and film director, actor and film producer.

 Biography

 Reginald H. F. Denham was born in London, England, in 1894.

 He spent a good part of his career directing Broadway theatre, with a career spanning from the melodrama Rope's End (1929) by Patrick Hamilton, to the courtroom drama Hostile Witness (1966).
 In 1930 he produced the First World War drama Suspense in the West End.
+He began working in the United States in 1943.